compound-finance/comet/docs/README.md

 ### ERC-20 Approve Manager Address

 This function sets the Comet contract's ERC-20 allowance of an asset for a manager address.
 It can only be called by the Governor.

+In the event of a governance attack, an attacker could create a proposal that leverages this function to give themselves permissions to freely transfer all ERC-20 tokens out of the Comet contract.

+Hypothetically, the attacker would need to either acquire supreme voting weight or add a malicious step in an otherwise innocuous and popular proposal and the community would fail to detect before approving.

 #### Comet